When you are the first person to arrive in a meeting room, do you think of it as being empty or full?

 From Shinto came the high value placed on harmony in relationships and a focus on the connections—spoken and unspoken—that tie people together.
 From Buddhism came the ideas of emptiness and selflessness.
 These concepts “entail not engaging in any fixed ideas or actions,” Kodama says.
 Even the word for person in Japanese, ningen, reflects differences in how interactions and identity are understood.
 The first part (nin) represents a human being, and the second (gen) stands for space, or in-between.
 The understanding of a person isn’t distinct and atomistic, but rather is made up of the connections and relationships that people form as they interact with each other.

-The Japanese build spaces as extensions of culture and values, rather than as places where culture happens.
 Similarly, Japanese spaces tend to focus on structuring interactions, contingency, and connections to other people and to society.
 For example, traditional tea houses have doors that are narrow and low.
 This forces guests to lower their head and, historically, for samurai to leave their swords outside by the door.
 The doors serve to remind entrants of their relationship to the host (their lowered head) and to the broader culture (where weapons are not appropriate).
 In this way, they build spaces as extensions of culture and values, rather than as places where culture happens.

 The four kinds of Japanese space